There is a moment when we all turn to view our past, but instead find our future.

 When I pulled my hands away from my face, I stood over the owner, where he lay on the floor.
 I dropped the stolen bills and they fluttered over his unconscious, prostrate form.
 A pool of blood engulfed his left arm and I shoulder.
 Blood still seeped into the puddle as I fell to my knees, pulling a length of rope from my belt loops and wrapped it around his upper arm.
 I tied the twine into a slip-knot, tightening it until the blood ceased spurting.
 Then I secured the knot.
 Taking a pencil from his shirt pocket, I slid it between the cord and his flesh.
 I twisted the pencil until blood no longer dripped.

 I found a diamond-studded, gold broach amid the merchandise scattered across the floor beside him and slid it under the knot.
 That added pressure kept the blood from trickling from his wound.
 His breaths came at a weak but steady pace, so I stood, anxious to make my escape.

 That was when the owner bailed me out of jail and got me a lawyer.
 I worked the lawyer's fee off in his store, and we became close friends.
 I eventually created an advertising campaign that grew his business into twenty stores and landed me a new position with a firm in Birmingham, Alabama.
-The "snow" wasn't a problem in Alabama because I found my "magic" inside the gentle curves of a tiny face, which held a set of angelic baby blue eyes.
+The "snow" wasn't a problem in Alabama and I found my "magic" inside the gentle curves of a tiny face, which held a set of angelic baby blue eyes.
 Of course, that was over a year after I found her mother, sobbing atop a crumpled bicycle on a cycling path through my apartment complex.